Loading slang details...

 Informal.

 probka (пробка) means Traffic jam (literally "cork" or "plug").
+Often used approvingly among peers; can sound exaggerated or ironic online.
+It is commonly discussed in Russia contexts.
 It is best read as russia slang associated with Russia.

 "probka (пробка)" means Traffic jam (literally "cork" or "plug").
+Often used approvingly among peers; can sound exaggerated or ironic online.
+It is commonly discussed in Russia contexts.
 In Russia, the nuance may be more specific.

 Context-dependent